-2017/18 2018/19 2018/1 Actual Budgeted Actua Standard Measure Standard Standard 95.3% The percentage of entitlement assessments for payment of entitlements to older people completed accurately will be no less than 90% 93.4% 83.1% The percentage of entitlement assessments for payment of entitlements to older people finalised within standard timeframes 74 will be no less than 90% 76.5% An initial reduction of staff together with increased work volumes meant that this meas standard.
-Increases in demand for hardship grants and supplementary assistance have have introduced new process initiatives, and the processing team now has additional permanent staff.
-We expect these improvements to lift performance in 2019/20.
+2017/18 2018/19 2018/19 Actual Budgeted Actual Standard Measure Standard Standard 95.3% The percentage of entitlement assessments for payment of entitlements to older people completed accurately will be no less than 90% 93.4% 83.1% The percentage of entitlement assessments for payment of entitlements to older people finalised within standard timeframes will be no less than 90% 76.5% An initial reduction of staff together with increased work volumes meant that this measur standard.
+Increases in demand for hardship grants and supplementary assistance have or have introduced new process initiatives, and the processing team now has additional per ontinued through out the year.
+We improvements to lift performance in 2019/20.